rainsua/technical-writing-portfolio/sop_travel_hostile_country.md

 ## Purpose and Scope

 The following SOP is dedicated to any individual crossing borders where digital assets can be seized.
-At the moment, any foreign national passing through a border can be subjected to data searches. <!--Review this, not entirely happy about it>
+In particular, journalists, NGO operators and business travelers carrying valuable digital assets.

+## Raison d'tre

+At present, we can divide destinations on a per-risk basis, as medium-risk and high risk.
+Data searches remain -fortunately- low, mostly for technical reasons.
+However, it will soon be possible to streamline these processes to the point where they can be made en-masse.
+Nevertheless, one most weight the low probability against the massive damage even a routine inspection can make.
+For reference, non-resident travelers to the US can be asked to unlock their phone/laptop, to allow border officials to search manually for messages against the current government.
+A single message can mean denial of entry.
+Refusal to comply can lead to the confiscation of the devices and denial of entry.
+In the EU, data searches can occur when suspicion of IP infringement is present.
+At the moment they're rare, but legislation currently in place calls for digital assets over a certain threshold to be declared.
+There's just no way to enforce it for now.
+Soon though, an official at any EU border would be in his right to check hot and cold wallets for undeclared crypto funds.
+In the highest risk countries, data searches can be more arbitrary, and

 ## Burner devices